bexiturley/pands-project/README.md

-The data already exists within sickitlearn.
+The data already exists within scikitlearn.

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_15.png)

 I used https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html#sphx-glr-auto-examples-datasets-plot-iris-dataset-py
-to show the graph in a 3d format.
+to show the graph in a 3D format.
 It is way beyond my current ability to plot this myself but I thought it was a fantastic to be able to manipulate the data to produce a 3D graph.
 ###### Spin the scatterplot to see more clearly the relationships between the red and green points.
 This function works when the iris.py script is run in Python.

 Following this graph is a 2D representative of it.

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_14.png)

+To go a bit further with scikit, some have used it to create supervised learning with K-Nearest Neighbours (KNN).
+With this the data is split with some of it being used to train the system and the remainder to test it.
+There are not enough columns to give a perfect score: this is apparent when looking at the scatterplots, they overlap and run into each other.
+So any machine-learning approach that gets a perfect score can be regarded as flawed.
+The iris data can be used to train and obtain a high accuracy.
+Examples of it in use can be viewed here: https://github.com/Msanjayds/Scikit-learn/blob/master/KNN%20on%20Iris%20Datset.ipynb and https://github.com/RitRa/Project2018-iris.
+I used a little of KNN at the last script at the end of the project to classify the species based on inputted data.
 ***

 ## Decision Surface of multi-class SGD